 One thing you need to understand about my family is the oddity of our collective tale.
 We are an eclectic and eccentric bunch on all branches of our many trees.
 Some of the yarns are too fantastic to be believed, creativity and emotion playing in a chaotic symphony of lives lived loudly and without apology.
 I would doubt the stories myself had I not lived a loud and unapologetic life of my own, a collection of tall and taller tales as true as they are unbelievable.
 It wasn’t until very recently that I recognized the inherent dysfunction in living a life loudly and without apology.
 Living a life of brutal honesty for others and abject denial for myself.
 Critical.
 Intense.
 Ruthless.
 Unedited.
 The damage to other people, usually those closest to me, would be immense.

 My mom’s first post-dad boyfriend was Mister Chance.
-That wasn’t his real name, but to avoid legal complications, the only name not changing is my own.
+That wasn’t his real name, but to avoid legal complications, the only name I’m not changing is my own.
 The one thing I clearly remember is the man’s huge 4X4 pickup truck because I slammed my thumb in the door at a softball game and screamed bloody hell until he set me free by opening the door latch.
-I imagine Chance did something extra terrible to provoke my grandmother’s witchy woman rage the night before we moved out of his house for good, but the finer details from my early years continue to fade.
+I imagine Chance did something extra terrible to provoke my grandmother’s witchy woman rage the night before we moved out of his house for good, but my early years continue to fade.